======================================================================

 with its rented games.
 In compliance with the ruling, Blockbuster

-produced original short instructions--usually in the form of a small
+printed its own short instructions, usually in the form of a small

-booklet, card, or label stuck on the back of the rental box--that
+booklet, card, or label on the back of the rental box, which explained

-explained the game's basic premise and controls.
-Video rental shops
+a game's basic premise and controls.
+Other video rental shops,

 Reception